Dryer Vent Cleaning

 How Do you Clean Dryer Vents?

 We use professional duct cleaning equipment to clean dryer vents, this consists of rotating brushes and different agitation devices that dislodge the buildup of lint from the ductwork.
 This lint is then blown through the ductwork to the exterior of the house with large volumes of compressed air with a tool called an air sweep.
 We also clean out the dryer compartment of accumulated buildup of lint.
 This area can’t be accessed or cleaned thoroughly without the use of air tools.
 The build-up of lint within the dryer compartment itself can also lead to dryer malfunction, as there is a sensor that can be covered over with lint.
 We found this out in our own facility, as a Maytag service technician was called out to diagnose our non-working dryer.
 So we always clean out the inside dryer vent compartment as well during the cleaning process, as this area is inaccessible to the customer.
-We also vacuum off the back side of the dryer and vacuum and clean the floor underneath.
+We also vacuum off the back side of the dryer and vacuum the floor underneath.
 Our youtube video on this page shows the dryer vent cleaning process we use.

 “We’ve been using Executive Cleaning Services for the past 19+ years and have to say, the service they give is excellent.
 They have been cleaning our windows twice each year and we have been very, very satisfied with the job they do.
 They also clean our dryer vent once a year.
 Last year we had them clean the carpeting and again, happy with their work.
 This past week, we had the grout in the kitchen cleaned and believe me, it looks like new!
 I highly recommend this company, not only for the great work they do, but for also having first-class equipment and courteous, professional people doing the job.”